odin-lang/Odin/README.md

         * **Basic:** run the `x64 Native Tools Command Prompt for VS2017` shortcut bundled with VS 2017, or
         * **Advanced:** run `vcvarsall.bat x64` from a blank `cmd` session

-- MacOS
-    * Have LLVM explicitly installed (`brew install llvm`)
-    * Have XCode installed (version X.X or later, for linking)
-    * Make sure the LLVM binaries and the linker are added to your `$PATH` environmental variable

-- GNU/Linux
-    * Have LLVM installed (opt/llc)
-    * Have Clang installed (version X.X or later, for linking)
-    * Make sure the LLVM binaries and the linker are added to your `$PATH` environmental variable

-Then build the compiler by calling `build.bat` (Windows) or `make` (Linux/MacOS).
+Then build the compiler by calling `make` (Linux/MacOS) or `build.bat` (Windows).
 This will automatically run the demo program if successful.

 **Notes for Linux:**: The compiler currently relies on the `core` and `shared` library collection being relative to the compiler executable.
 Installing the compiler in the usual sense (to `/usr/local/bin` or similar) is therefore not as straight forward as you need to make sure the mentioned libraries are available.
 As a result, it is recommended to simply explicitly invoke the compiler with `/path/to/odin` in your preferred build system, or add `/path/to/odin` to `$PATH`.